openmrs/openmrs-esm-user-dashboard-widgets/README.md

 This widget shows the list of appointments.
 It also allows the user to perform various actions like checkin, confirm.

-Please refer the [Architecture Decision Record](docs/adr-03-appointment-configuration.md) for more informaion about how to configure an appointment widget.
+Please refer the [Architecture Decision Record](docs/adr-03-appointment-configuration.md) for more information about how to configure an appointment widget.

 ### Sample screenshots